Three Reasons Why the Content INDEX Scales Backup & Recovery Performance

-Lately there has been some spirited discussion around how, exactly, a backup & recovery solution enables scale and increases performance.
-So, I thought it made sense to share a little bit about what makes CommVault’s architecture one of the leading in the industry today, focusing specifically on content indexing, incremental full backups, and virtual machine recovery.
+Lately there has been some spirited discussion around how, exactly, a backup and recovery solution enables scale and increases performance.
+So we thought it made sense to share a little bit about what makes Commvault’s architecture one of the leading in the industry today, focusing specifically on content indexing, incremental full backups, and virtual machine recovery.
 It all starts with the index, which can boost backup and recovery performance in three key ways.

 Data Intelligence that is Efficient and Available